-Fun Things to do around Fairbanks
+Fun Things to do around Fairbanks Alaska

-22) Visit North Pole
+22. Visit the North Pole

 On top of all the amazing things to do in Fairbanks, you still can take a short side trip to the North Pole.
 While here you can visit the Santa Claus House, with guess what?
 All Christmas amazing gifts, decorations, and more Christmas-themed things.

 And the highlight of the visit is to see the real Santa Claus – (well, just look at my face and you will see that I really believed it).
-Going to the North Pole and not seeing Santa, is the same thing that going to Rome and not seeing the Pope!
+Going to the North Pole and not seeing Santa, is the same thing as going to Rome and not seeing the Pope!